Kurt Wüthrich: Awards and honors

 He was awarded the Louisa Gross Horwitz Prize from Columbia University in 1991, the Louis-Jeantet Prize for Medicine in 1993, the Otto Warburg Medal in 1999 and half of the Nobel Prize in Chemistry in 2002 for "his development of nuclear magnetic resonance spectroscopy for determining the three-dimensional structure of biological macromolecules in solution".
 He received the Bijvoet Medal of the Bijvoet Center for Biomolecular Research of Utrecht University in 2008.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 2010.
+In 2017 he was awarded the Endel Lippmaa Memorial Medal by the Estonian Academy of Sciences.
 He was also awarded the 2018 Fray International Sustainability Award at SIPS 2018 by FLOGEN Star Outreach.

 Personal details

 On 2 April 2018, Dr. Wüthrich established permanent residency in Shanghai, China, after obtaining a Chinese permanent residence card.